Perfect Sauce for Fish, Pasta, Pizza, Chicken, & More!

 This basil pesto recipe is so fast and easy that you can make it in less than one minute once you assemble the ingredients.

-So many Boston restaurants use pesto as a major component in their menus that I've started doing the same thing.
+Lots of Boston restaurants use pesto as a major component in their menus, although you may not even realize it.

-Best of all, it freezes well . . . so if you plan ahead in late summer when fresh basil is cheap and plentiful in Haymarket and farmers' markets around Boston, you'll have a supply all winter to flavor soups.
+Best of all, it freezes well . . . so if you plan ahead in late summer when fresh basil is cheap and plentiful in Boston's Haymarket and local farmers' markets, you'll have a supply to freeze and use all winter to flavor your favorite soups.